peteroupc/peteroupc.github.io/graphics.md

 [^55]: PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.

-[^56]: Statements like this that relate to polygons or triangles per frame are hard to find and often anecdotal, and they cannot always be gleaned from screenshots or videos of gameplay.
-For example:<br>(1) B. Tschirren, "Realism and Believability in MPEG-4 Facial Models", Curtin University of Technology, 2000, includes a statement that games like _Quake III Arena_ [1999] render up to 10,000 triangles per frame.<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
-Dobb's Journal_, August 2000); to be noted here is that the game normally ran at a screen resolution of 320 &times; 240.<br>(4) According to the help for the 3DMark2000 benchmark, that benchmark comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail.<br>(5) An [**early study of polygon rendering rates**](http://www-graphics.stanford.edu/~bjohanso/index-virge-study.html) in DOS-based 3-D games, by B. Johanson and B. Oberstein (1996), shows the difficulty of finding triangle output rates in DOS games.
+[^56]: Statements like this that relate to polygons or triangles per frame are hard to find and often anecdotal, and they cannot always be inferred from screenshots or videos of gameplay.
+For example:<br>(1) John Carmack's .plan from Sep.
+2, 1999 mentions that _Quake III Arena_ targeted "10,000 triangles a frame".<br>(2) "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame" (R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999).<br>(3) "For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
+Dobb's Journal_, August 2000); to be noted here is that the game normally ran at a screen resolution of 320 &times; 240.<br>(4) According to the help for the 3DMark2000 benchmark, that benchmark comes with two game scenes that average up to 9,400 polygons in low detail and up to 55,000 in high detail.